June 1963: MLK stuns Suffolk crowd

 The panel featured Suffolk leaders and those who had those that had experienced King’s life and visit, such as Bishop James Johnson, Ruby Walden, Mayor Linda T. Johnson and others.

-Bishop Johnson was right beside King at Peanut Park that evening.
+Johnson was at Peanut Park that evening.
 He said that he captivated the crowd right from the start.
 He smiled as he recalled how “the noise ceased, and everyone was giving an attentive ear.”

 “It was an awesome gathering.
 I have never seen so many people at one time in my lifetime,” he said.